Where to Drink Beer in SF This Fall

-This unassuming, clean and comfortable pub on the border of the Mission and SoMa would probably be fairly under-the-radar if not for the fact that it has one of the best beer selections in the city.
-There are 36 beers on tap, most of which are between $8 and $12, and though the selection is always changing, you can be sure you’ll be able to find something you like whether it’s local or national.
-The menu has a few unexpected dishes, like pork and rabbit pate and pastrami tacos, but for those who want something familiar to eat while they drink their beer, there’s a burger and a fried chicken sandwich.
+This unassuming, clean, and comfortable pub on the border of the Mission and SoMa would probably stay fairly under-the-radar if not for the fact that it has one of the best beer selections in the city.
+There are usually 36 beers on tap, most of which are between $8 and $12, and though the selection is always changing, you can be sure you’ll be able to find something you like whether it’s local or national.
+Right now, the Crafty Fox is open for outdoor dining in the form of a bunch of socially distanced tables for different party sizes on the sidewalk, which is the perfect excuse to pair your pint with a fried chicken sandwich.
 Prefer to chill at home?
 You can also get food, bottles, and crowlers delivered and to-go.
 Both are available Wednesday through Sunday from noon to 8pm.